flutter/website/src/docs/development/ui/navigation/deep-linking.md

 </array>
 ```

-The CFBundleURLName is a unique URL used to distinguish your app from others
+The `CFBundleURLName` is a unique URL used to distinguish your app from others
 that use the same scheme.
 The scheme (`customscheme://`)  can also be unique to
 help avoid conflicts.

 A full restart is required to apply these changes.

-## Test on iOS Simulator
+## Test on iOS simulator
 The `xcrun` command can be used to test on the iOS Simulator:

 ```